 6. Help Customers Do Something They Love

-Dollar Shave Club recently started a campaign to “Sponsor Your Thing.”
+Back in 2013, Dollar Shave Club started a campaign to “Sponsor Your Thing.”
 They asked their fans to tell them about something they were passionate about.
 Then, Dollar Shave Club actually started “sponsoring” their customers’ things.

 They usually give the member whose thing is being sponsored something that will enhance their thing or make it easier to accomplish.
 They also include a customer’s thing on their monthly mailers that go out to all subscribers and post it on their blog and social channels.

-I asked them to sponsor my band’s new album, and indeed, they are using a track on their new podcast.
-Even though they didn’t fund the project or help us “go viral,” they’re doing something to help me out, and I’ll probably be a lifetime customer and evangelist.
+I asked them to sponsor my band’s album, and indeed, they used a track on their podcast.
+Even though they didn’t fund the project or help us “go viral,” they did something to help me out, and I’ll probably be a lifetime customer and evangelist.

 7. Give Customers Something Your Competitors Aren’t